DTS-STN/CDP-Lessons-Learned/SAEB Architecture Design.md

 ### Azure Data Factory and Azure Databricks

-Azure Data Factory is a data integration and ETL tool.
-It allows to integrate various data sources and allows to manage data both on-prem and in the cloud.
+Azure Data Factory (ADF) is a data integration and ETL tool.
+It allows to integrate various data sources and manage data both on-prem and in the cloud.
+It orchestrates the movement and transformation of data from various data stores.

 Azure Databricks is an analytics platform based on Apache Spark.
 It offers notebook-oriented environment which makes it easy to explore and analyze data and manage clusters.
 It is cloud-based machine learning and big data platform that supports multiple languages.